John Sirgood: The Society of Dependants a.k.a. The Cokelers

 Quite early in their history the Society of Dependants acquired the soubriquet Cokelers, possibly because an 'obscure Sussex joke' made by their opponents and neighbours stuck to them, or because Sirgood relentlessly promoted Cocoa drinking in place of alcohol.
 In his Dictionary of Sects (1873) John Henry Blunt spelt Cokelers as 'Coglers' and 'Coplers' and refers to a Book of Cople supposedly written by Sirgood (whose name the learned gentleman did manage to spell correctly).
 The book was said to be "in imitation of the Mormonites" but Edward Turnour, 6th Earl Winterton wrote in Sept 1904 that Blunt gave no account of who supplied him with his erroneous information; no trace has yet been found of a Book of Cople.

 There is little evidence of Sirgood's actual teachings, although the influence of men like Aitken, Bridges and Banyard must have shaped his thought; he seems to have been a millenarian, commenting once "even the professors [Sic] will acknowledge that this is the last time or the latter days".
 Early Dependant Hymns do convey some sense of the imminence of Christ's return.
 Whatever their beliefs, by means of co-operation the Dependents were able to open their first chapel at Loxwood in 1861.
 Although Sirgood was a married man he did not encourage his followers to marry and very many Dependants remained "free for Christ's sake".
 They also became notorious for their communal living and in later years for pacifism.
 Although the Peculiar People practised Faith healing, Sirgood "would not make faith-healing part of his creed".
-However, it is claimed that on one occasion the preacher "raised the dead" and that he and the 'elders' had "prodigious gifts" for healing.
+However, it is claimed by Donald MacAndrew in a 1942 article that on one occasion the preacher "raised the dead" and that he and the 'elders' had "prodigious gifts" for healing.